Life (a Foundation)

 It was between about 70 and 100 thousand years ago that further climatic changes allowed or forced some of our modern human ancestors to migrate out of Africa and to populate parts of Europe and Asia.
 Although there was some interbreeding with other hominid species, like the Neanderthals and the Devonians, modern humans mainly outcompeted and replaced all the other hominid species.
 In addition, when the climatic conditions were right, they migrated to Australia, to the Pacific islands and to the Americas.

 As large complex long-lived multi-celled organisms, our species could not evolve as rapidly as many smaller and simpler life forms.
 However, our large brains gave us the ability to adapt our lifestyles to survive even in the most extreme environments.
 For instance, to survive in colder climates, our ancestors made clothing out of animal skins and kept fires burning to keep themselves warm.
-Even so, people living in different environments also needed to evolve to do more than just survive.
+Even so, the people living in different environments also needed to evolve to do more than just survive.

 For instance, as our human ancestors migrated into Northern regions where it was colder and there was less daylight, they had to evolve in many ways.
 The reduced sunlight and the need to cover up more due to the cold, favored lighter skin color, which would allow their skin to absorb more light to produce more Vitamin D. The cold also favored narrower noses, which lost less heat.
 The reduced sunlight also favored lighter eye colors, which allowed them to see better in the dark.

-Today, the evolutionary pressures on humans from different environments are not as great as they were in the past.
+Today, the evolutionary pressures on us humans from different environments are not as great as they were in the past.
 We now have better clothes, homes that have central heating and cooling systems, and the ability to ship various foods and other goods all over the world.
-Therefore, people whose ancestors evolved to better survive in cold climates, in hot climates, in wet climates or in dry climates can now survive comfortably in most any other climate.
+Therefore, individuals whose ancestors evolved to better survive in cold climates, in hot climates, in wet climates or in dry climates can now survive relatively comfortably in most any other climate.

 As with any species, we humans (Homo Sapiens) must still have enough genetic diversity for our species to survive and to stay healthy.
 Although we do not have to evolve as much due to climatic changes, there are many other cultural, social, technological and other changes that are putting pressure on our species to evolve.